Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Storage and Barrier Certificates

 \end{definition}

 Storage certificates $\mathds B_i$ encapsulate internal inputs $d_i$ resulting from the interplay between subsystems within the interconnection topology.
 This is elucidated through the inclusion of the quadratic term in the right-hand side of \eqref{eq:csbceq}.
-In dissipativity theory, this term represents the system's supply rate, as discussed in \citep{2016Murat}, initially employed to demonstrate the stability of a network comprising a finite number of subsystems.
+In dissipativity theory, this term represents the system's supply rate, as discussed by \cite{2016Murat}, initially employed to demonstrate the stability of an interconnected network comprising a finite number of subsystems.

-We now define barrier certificates for infinite networks in the following definition.
+We now present barrier certificates for infinite networks in the following definition, adapted from~\citep{akbarzadeh2025learning}.